alexandre-eymael/CropMAE/README.md

 ```

 #### Multi-GPUs
 We provide a script to start the training on a cluster of GPUs using slurm.
-Modify the `scripts/train_cropmae_in.sh` with the parameters you want to use and start the training with:
+Modify the `scripts/train_cropmae_in.sh` with your slurm configuration (e.g., account name) and the parameters you want to use, and start the training with:
 ```bash
 cd scripts && sbatch train_cropmae_in.sh
 ```